+35. Quorum of the Senate25

+36. Quorum during the proceedings of the Senate25

-37. Quorum during Voting or Division
+37. Quorum during Voting or Division26

-PART IX- ORDER OF BUSINESS29
+PART IX - ORDER OF BUSINESS26

-38. Order Paper to be prepared and circulated
+38. Order Paper to be prepared and circulated26

-39. Weekly programme of business of the Senate
+39. Weekly programme of business of the Senate27

 40. Sequence of proceedings

-PART X- MESSAGES30
+PART X- MESSAGES28

-41. Messages to and from the National Assembly
+41. Messages to and from the National Assembly28

 42. Messages from the President

-43. Messages to and from County Assemblies
+43. Messages to and from County Assemblies30

-44. Messages to and from County Governors
+44. Messages to and from County Governors31

-45. Advisory Opinon by Speaker
+45. Advisory Opinon by Speaker32

-PART XI- STATEMENTS35
+PART XI- STATEMENTS32

 46. Statement Hour

+46. Statement Hour

+47. Senators' General Statements32

+47. Senators' General Statements3248.
+Senators' Requests for Statements33

+47. Senators' General Statements3248.
+Senators' Requests for Statements3349.
+Procedure for Requesting Statements34

+47. Senators' General Statements3248.
+Senators' Requests for Statements3349.
+Procedure for Requesting Statements3450.
+Contents of Requests for Statements34

+47. Senators' General Statements3248.
+Senators' Requests for Statements3349.
+Procedure for Requesting Statements3450.
+Contents of Requests for Statements3451.
+Statements by Committee Chairpersons35

+47. Senators' General Statements3248.
+Senators' Requests for Statements3349.
+Procedure for Requesting Statements3450.
+Contents of Requests for Statements3451.
+Statements by Committee Chairpersons3552.
+Statements by Senate Majority Leader and Senate Minority Leader3653.
+Personal Statements37PART XII-

+47. Senators' General Statements3248.
+Senators' Requests for Statements3349.
+Procedure for Requesting Statements3450.
+Contents of Requests for Statements3451.
+Statements by Committee Chairpersons3552.
+Statements by Senate Majority Leader and Senate Minority Leader3653.
+Personal Statements37

 47. Senators' General Statements

-48. Senators' Requests for Statements
+47. Senators' General Statements

-49. Procedure for Requesting Statements

-50. Contents of Requests for Statements

-51. Statements by Committee Chairpersons

-52. Statements by Senate Majority Leader and Senate Minority Leader40

-53. Personal Statements

-PART XII- MOTIONS

-54. Application of Part

-55. Notices of Motion

-56. Withdrawal of a Notice of Motion

-57. Moving of Motions in amended form

-58. Certain Motions not to be moved